Working Together – Terms of Service

 If a project gets cancelled

 If I need to stop: I take my commitments seriously.
-The only circumstances under which I would step back from a project are if communication has broken down entirely, meaning I've made multiple attempts to reach you with no response over an extended period of time, or if something genuinely and unexpectedly prevents me from continuing.
-In that case, I'd return a fair portion of the deposit based on the work completed and deliver everything done to that point.
+The only circumstances under which I would step back from a project are if something genuinely and unexpectedly prevents me from continuing.
+In that case, I would refund the full deposit amount.
 Rest assured, I’ve never cancelled a project so far.

 Confidentiality